About the Quarterly

 The Editor

-Reginald Jeaves entered service in 1972 as a hall-boy in a large and by then rather tired country house on the North Shore.
-He retired, forty-one years later, as head of household at a smaller and considerably happier one.
-In the decade since, he has written — slowly, and without much noise — about the work that occupied him, and about the quieter, more portable version of it that most of us do in our own homes without calling it anything at all.
+In the decade since retirement, he has written — slowly, and without much noise — about the work that occupied him: the inventories, the menus, the mending of linens and of tempers; and about the quieter, more portable version of it that most of us do in our own homes without calling it anything at all.

 The Quarterly

-Four issues are posted each year, at the turn of each season.
-Each runs to roughly twenty pages.
-The regular columns — Jeaves Replies, The Larder, Of Houses, and The Rule Book — anchor each issue, and are joined by a single longer essay and, now and then, a guest contribution from a craftsperson the editor admires.
+The regular columns — Jeaves Replies, The Larder, Of Houses, and The Rule Book — anchor each issue, and are joined by a single longer essay and, now and then, a guest contribution from a craftsperson the editor admires: a basket-maker in the next village, a bookbinder in town, a chandler whose beeswax tapers we have used for eight Christmases running.

 The quarterly is not sold.
 It is not for sale.
 It is posted, in modest quantities, to readers who have asked to receive it through someone who already does.
 It is, as one reader has put it, "the opposite of a newsletter" — which is not a slight on newsletters, only an honest description.